Summer Research Opportunities

 Summer research is a great experience.
-The HMC Biology Department has a number of research positions available for Summer 2014.
-Most of these are funded by our current grant from the Howard Hughes Medical Institute (HHMI).
-Others are funded by individual faculty research grants and by several endowed departmental funds.
-The Harvey Mudd Biology Department has been the fortunate recipient of funds to endow three summer research fellowships:
+The Harvey Mudd College Department of Biology has a number of research positions available for Summer 2018.
+Most of these are funded by individual faculty research grants and by several endowed departmental funds.
+The Harvey Mudd biology department has been the fortunate recipient of funds to endow three summer research fellowships:

 - The Emily H. Mudd Summer Research Fellowship – established with a bequest from Emily Mudd – supports an Emily Mudd Research Fellow each summer

-- The Munzer Summer Research Fellowship – established with a generous donation from Mr. and Mrs. Rudolph J. Munzer – supports a Munzer Summer Research Fellow approximatedly every two out of three summers
+- The Munzer Summer Research Fellowship – established with a generous donation from Mr. and Mrs. Rudolph J. Munzer – supports a Munzer Summer Research Fellow approximately every two out of three summers